John St. John Long: Life

 Long, born in Newcastle West in 1798, was the second son of John Long, basket-maker and jack-of-all-trades, by Anne St. John.
 He showed some gift for drawing, and in 1816 some local people contributed money for him to attend the Royal Dublin Society's school of design.
 He returned to Limerick two years later.
 In 1821, he titled himself "Historical & Portrait Painter" and opened a drawing academy at 36 George Street (O'Connell Street).
-In 1822, he came to London, and in 1827 began his quack medical practice was so successful that he was shortly able to move to Harley Street.
+In 1822, he came to London, and in 1827 began his quack medical practice, which was so successful that he was shortly able to move to Harley Street.

 Long's treatments for tuberculosis both involved secret formulas, one inhaled, the other rubbed on the back or chest.
 The rubbing treatment was conducted daily for five to ten days until the patients developed a running sore, which Long said allowed the disease to leave the body.